 Everyone responds differently to acupuncture - you may feel relaxed, energized, or more emotional afterwards.

-At Peak Physical Therapy, we have two therapists who are trained in acupuncture.
+At Peak Physical Therapy, we have two therapists who are trained in medical acupuncture- if it's something we treat as a physiotherapist, we can use acupuncture as part of your program.
 If you are interested in trying it, book an appointment with Tim or Elizabeth!
 Make sure you have eaten before your appointment, as the therapists are unable to perform acupuncture if you have not eaten.